Ecuador

 We're off to Genovesa and Darwin Bay.
 Centuries ago, it was a shield volcano, but now you can see where one of the sides of its caldera collapsed after hundreds of years of erosion.
 It's known for the wide variety of birds it houses.
 An estimated 20,000 red-footed boobies call this island home.

-After lunch, we'll voyage to El Barranco.
-(In English, this site is also known as Prince Phillip’s Steps).
-It leads to a rocky path up a cliff that rewards guests with a remarkable view.
+After lunch, we'll voyage to El Barranco, also known as Prince Phillip’s Steps.
+It leads to a rocky path up a cliff that rewards us with a remarkable view.
 We'll wander through a Palo Santo forest, home to nesting red-footed boobies and other shorebirds.

-Keep your eyes peeled for Red-footed boobies, blue-footed boobies, Nazca boobies, swallow-tailed gulls, storm petrels, Galapagos doves, short-eared owls, sea turtles, rays, sea lions, marine iguanas.
+Keep your eyes peeled for red-footed boobies, blue-footed boobies, Nazca boobies, swallow-tailed gulls, storm petrels, Galapagos doves, short-eared owls, sea turtles, rays, sea lions, and marine iguanas on this wildlife-packed day.

 Included